USS Ulvert M. Moore: Philippines campaign

-Downed one "Oscar"
+A heavy explosion rocked the "jeep carrier" from stem to stern, and large fires soon broke out along her starboard side.
+The destroyer escort headed for the scene at full speed and picked up four men—one of whom died before he could be brought aboard ship.
+All three suffered from flash burns and shock.
+Ommaney Bay continued to burn fiercely and eventually had to be sunk by a torpedo from USS Burns at 1845 that day.
 With bogies in the vicinity at 0039 on 5 January, Ulvert M. Moore went to general quarters and remained there until 0205.
 The destroyer escort went to general quarters three more times that day, twice for enemy aircraft and once for a contact which turned out to be friendly.
 At 1655, the destroyer escort received reports of approaching Japanese aircraft.
 Soon Japanese torpedo planes attacked the starboard side of the formation, giving Ulvert M. Moore a few moments before three "Oscar" fighters approached from port.
 Opening fire from 5000 yd with her 5 in battery and from 3000 yd with her 40 mm Bofors guns, Ulvert M. Moore downed one "Oscar" which burst into flames and disintegrated.